rsksmart/devportal-1.0/rif/marketplace/testnet.md

 tags: rif, marketplace, testnet
 ---

-You can access the Marketplace on the RSK Tesnet: [marketplace.testnet.rifos.org](https://marketplace.testnet.rifos.org/)
+You can access the Marketplace on the RSK Testnet: [marketplace.testnet.rifos.org](https://marketplace.testnet.rifos.org/)

 ## Wallet Setup